Should I wait to be admitted before applying for aid?

 What if I worked and did not file taxes?

 If you were not required to file taxes for your earnings, you can indicate that in Section B of the Verification Worksheet.
-You will also need to provide copies of all W-2s for the year being verified.
-If you are not sure if you need to file taxes, please use the IRS tool Do I need to file?.
+This information would have also been transferred to the FAFSA through the IRS Direct Data Exchange.

 Two common reasons students are required to file are: